-The practice has implemented a one way system which allows patients to access the practice via a main entry and exit through separate door.
+The practice has implemented a one way system which allows patients to access one stairway to enter the practice and exit via a separate stairway.
 The practice has a waiting area and signage is displayed in order to maintain social distancing, although we were informed that the practice endeavours to not have patients waiting in the waiting area but to take them into the surgery rooms promptly.
 Toys and magazines had been removed from the waiting area.

 We were told by the Practice Manager that COVID-19 information is provided to patients prior to their appointment; a text or email containing a link takes patients to a webpage which provides COVID-19 information and information around the patient journey.
 This information is also available hard copy for those who do not have access to the internet.
 The practice information is available in both English and Welsh.
-The practice have signs to inform patients that if they wish to see a Welsh speaking dentist then this can be arranged at one of their sister practices.
-Reception staff have a list of our other practices that have Welsh speaking staff.
+The practice has signs to inform patients that if they wish to see a Welsh speaking dentist then this can be arranged.
+We were told that there is a Welsh speaking dentist present at the practice and there is adequate signage to encourage those that wish to receive their care and treatment in Welsh to do so.